vitaly/dotvim2/README.md

 > setup configurable.
 Just look at any `prompt.sh` file inside `plugins`
 > directory.
 Oh, and **pull requests are welcome ;)**.

-### dein
+### Vim-Plug

 NeoBundle was replaced with dein.
-This time around it seems that this time around vim plugin managers are ten a penny.
-So I just went with [dein](https://github.com/Shougo/dein.vim), which is the replacement from the author of NeoBundle.
-NeoBundle was fast, Dein supposed to be faster still.
+Which was now replaced with vim-plug.

 ### TBD